eaglesky/system-design/MySystemDesignReview.md

 #### Many to Many relation
 * http://www.joinfu.com/2005/12/managing-many-to-many-relationships-in-mysql-part-1/
 * https://stackoverflow.com/questions/3653462/is-storing-a-delimited-list-in-a-database-column-really-that-bad/3653574#3653574
+* Multi-value field vs association table.
+  - The former is a deformalized form, so it is faster to get the associated values using multi-value field than assocication table.
+  - The former way has limit on the number of multi-values.
+  - It is hard to join the multi-value field with the other table, some old version of MySQL doesn't have direct support on that.
+  - It is possible to denomalize the association table by adding columns from the other table to it.
+E.g. User id and thread id(conversation id) has many-to-many relation.
+The association table can include the complete info of each thread in it.
+  - It is hard to query on the multi-value field.
+  - If just update associations, no need to touch the two joined tables using the latter way.

 ##### Friendship table
 * One direction friendship is easy to store.